Theo-D/holbertonschool-shell/permissions/README.md

     Group: no permission at all
     Other users: all the permissions
 9-John_Doe - sets the mode of the file hello to this: -rwxr-x-wx.
+10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode.